jh3nd3rs0n/jargyle/README.md

 ## Overview

-Jargyle is a Java SOCKS5 API and server.
+Jargyle is a Java SOCKS5 server and API.
 It is inspired by [JSocks](https://jsocks.sourceforge.net/), [SocksLib](https://github.com/fengyouchao/sockslib), [Esocks](https://github.com/fengyouchao/esocks) and